 Storage

 Store the vegan apple walnut cookies in an airtight container.
 The cookies stay fresh at room temperature for up to 5 days.
-Alternatively to freeze, wrap the cookies well in plastic or foil and freeze for up to 3 months.
+Alternatively, wrap the cookies well in plastic or foil and freeze for up to 3 months.

 Top tip